Political Rifts and Conservation Consequences

 Legacy of Mismanagement: Impact on Kakapo Population

-By the mid-1980s, the Wildlife Service was pushing for the remaining Fiordland Birds to be removed.
-But they were dealing with a frustrated Fiordland National Park Board who was fed up with them.
-From their perspective under the management of the Wildlife Service, the majority of birds they handled from Fiordland had died unnecessary deaths.
+By the mid-1980s, the Wildlife Service was pushing for the remaining Fiordland Birds to be removed to offshore islands.
+But they were working with a frustrated Fiordland National Park Board who was fed up with their management of Kakapo.
+From the Parks Authority perspective, under the management of the Wildlife Service, the majority of birds they handled from Fiordland had died unnecessary deaths.
 The Stewart Island population had been devastated by cats.
-Two translocation efforts had produced no results, and their own advice for the southern islands to be used was only just being heeded nearly a decade after they first pushed for them.
+Two translocation efforts had produced no results, and their own advice for the southern islands to be prioritised, was only being heeded nearly a decade after thery began lobbying for it.

 The Fiordland National Park Board had little to no confidence in the Wildlife Service and given that the Kakapo seemed doomed to extinction, blocked the transfer of the remaining six or so known Fiordland Males.
 It seems they felt it would be better if they died out in peace than be disturbed by another government department.
 So translocations were delayed or blocked - though extensively talked about in the media.